To TDE or not to TDE: The luminous transient ASASSN-18jd with TDE-like and AGN-like qualities: SED Analysis

 The bottom-left panel of Figure \ref{fig:bbfits} shows the evolution of the effective radius, $R_\text{eff} = (L / 4\pi \sigma T^4)^{1/2}$, of ASASSN-18jd and the TDEs.
 While the geometry is unlikely to be spherical, this should provide a reasonable estimate of the size of the optically thick, continuum-emitting region.
 The evolution of the radius is quite typical of TDEs, showing a monotonic decline in effective radius, but the evolution is slow compared to most TDEs.
 These $R_\text{eff}$ are $\sim$100 larger than the Schwarzschild radius, $R_\text{Sch} = 1.2^{+1.8}_{-0.7}\ee{13} \rm ~cm$, of the SMBH given our mass estimate.
 Finally, the bottom-right panel of Figure \ref{fig:bbfits} compares the effective blackbody radius and the tidal radius of the SMBH for ASASSN-18jd and the other TDEs.
 We use our SMBH mass estimate of $M_\text{BH} = 10^{7.6} \rm ~M_\odot$ for ASASSN-18jd and the SMBH masses from \citet{wevers17}, \citet{holoien19-18kh}, and \citet{wevers19} for the other TDEs, and we compute the tidal radius, $R_\text{T} = R_\ast ( M_\text{BH}/ M_\ast)^{1/3}$, assuming a Sun-like star ($\rm 1~R_\odot, 1~M_\odot$).
 For ASASSN-18jd, $R_\text{T} = 2.4^{+0.8}_{-0.7}\ee{13} \rm ~cm$.
 While the effective radii shown in Figure \ref{fig:bbfits} span nearly two orders of magnitude among the different TDEs, the ratio of $R_\text{eff}/R_\text{T}$ spans closer to one order of magnitude.

-Integrating the blackbody luminosity over the span of \textit{Swift} observations in rest frame days, we find a total emitted energy of $E = 9.6^{+1.1}_{-0.6} \times 10^{51} \rm ~erg$.
+Integrating the blackbody luminosity over the span of our \textit{Swift} observations in rest frame days, we find that the energy emitted as of the last observation is $E = 9.6^{+1.1}_{-0.6} \times 10^{51} \rm ~erg$.
 This corresponds to an accreted mass of $M_\text{acc} \simeq 0.054 \rm ~M_\odot$, for an accretion efficiency of $\eta = 0.1 $.
 This is larger than the accreted mass estimates of most TDEs over similar timescales \citep{holoien19-18kh,vanvelzen19}.
 Recent TDEs studies have also shown that a significant amount of energy is radiated prior to peak brightness \citep{holoien19-18kh,leloudas19-18pg,holoien19-19bt}, meaning that a significant amount of energy was probably radiated prior to our first detection.